 About I Am A Clean Eater

-Hi, my name is Pia Maffei and I started my clean eating journey four years ago.
+Hi, my name is Pia Maffei and I started my clean eating journey in 2013.
 Like most people, I had my own definition for clean eating.
-I thought I was eating clean because I didn’t eat at fast food or chain restaurants, I cooked mostly at home, ate beef 3 times a year (birthdays and anniversary) and I would only go out to eat at fine dining restaurants.
+I thought I was eating clean because I didn’t eat at fast food or chain restaurants.
+I cooked mostly at home, ate beef 3 times a year (birthdays and anniversaries) and I would only go out to eat at fine dining restaurants.

 In 2013, after a successful 25 years in technology, I opened a small, curated market called Artisan’s Palate in Temecula, California.
 It quickly attracted many local artisans that were making their products ‘fresh’ and ‘with love’.
 However, I realized they were using the same inexpensive ingredients that were available in mass produced processed foods like sugar and wheat, and then they wanted to charge double the price.
-I quickly came to the realization that just because they were making it from ‘scratch’ didn’t mean it was clean.
+Just because they were making it from ‘scratch’ didn’t mean it was clean.

 From that day forward I started to scrutinize both the ingredients used and the processes that were implemented.
 I decided I only wanted to work with suppliers that were conscientious when sourcing ingredients and when it came to farming practices.

 As I continue my clean eating journey, I strive to both learn from my customers and to help educate.
 Most importantly I’ve learned the following:

 - Many people think they are eating clean, but have no idea how wrong they are.

 Like me, most people have their own definition for clean eating, for example, not eating meat, favoring low fat foods, everything in moderation, etc. Most of these reasons are blatantly ridiculous and are based on something that was learned from some 80’s handbook on health.
 We’ve learned a lot in the past few decades and these antiquated ideas must be rejected!